Costco to buy out partner in Mexican unit

 Issaquah, Washington-based Costco operates 32 outlets in Mexico, its third largest market after the United States and Puerto Rico and Canada.

-Reporting by A. Ananthalakshmi and Mihir Dalal in Bangalore, Phil Wahba in New York, Rachel Uranga in Mexico City; Editing by Bernard Orr
+Reporting by A. Ananthalakshmi and Mihir Dalal in Bangalore, Phil Wahba in New York; Editing by Viraj Nair, Roshni Menon